-The hum of the potter’s wheel, the click of the weaver’ s shuttle, hammer blows to the anvil and the calm of needlework – these are the sounds of County Wexford’s craftsmen and women at work.
-Across this historic county in the towns, villages and down country lanes you will find the studios of today’s practitioners of traditional crafts.
+The hum of the potter’s wheel, the click of the weaver’s shuttle, hammer blows to the anvil and the calm of needlework – all these are the sounds of Wexford’s craftsmen and women at work.
+Across the county of Wexford you will find the studios of today’s craft people with authentic handcrafts and fine workmanship […]

 An age-old gateway into Ireland, County Wexford is steeped in history dating back to the Stone Age, over 6,000 years ago.
-Our Heritage Trail leads you to castles, churches and abbeys, battlefields, historic towns and villages, great houses and gardens, windmills, wild bird reserves and forts.
-You’ll find all this and more in County Wexford, the cornerstone of Ireland’s Ancient East!
+Explore Wexford’s history and culture on the Wexford Heritage Trail.
+From mountain to sea, mainland to islands, our trail leads you to castles, churches, gardens, windmills and forts.
+Explore the world’s oldest lighthouse, […]